Undergraduate and Graduate Initial Certification (Masters of Arts in Teaching)

 Courses

-MSDE requires both early childhood and elementary school teachers to complete 12 credits of reading methods courses and secondary school teachers must complete 6 credits of reading.
+MSDE requires both early childhood and elementary school teachers to complete 12 credits of reading methods courses, and secondary teachers must complete 6 credits of reading.
 In the MAT, 24 credits of the content core, various content area foundations and methods, as well as the accompanying internship are also required.
-Secondary teachers will have six hours of content-related, discipline specific electives to complete their 36-hour program.
-All students are required to complete each required education course with a grade of “B” or better and pass their portfolio presentation.
+Secondary teachers will have six hours of content-related, discipline specific electives to complete their 37-hour program.
+All students are required to complete each required education course with a grade of “B” or better.

-Clinical experience, sometimes referred to as student teaching or internship, is intended to be a full-time experience lasting at least 100 days and spanning two semesters.
+The internship is intended to be a full-year experience lasting at least 100 days and spanning two semesters.
 During this period of time, it is expected that the candidate will gain as much experience in teaching as possible.
 Ideally, at the conclusion of the clinical experience, a candidate will be ready to successfully assume full responsibility for a classroom.

 For more information regarding the models for clinical experience and UMBC Professional Development Schools, Director of Office of Field Experiences and Clinical Practice (pds@umbc.edu)